victorbondaruk/access/UPGRADE.md

     php artisan view:clear

-### Jetstream 3.x Inertia Stack
+### Access 3.x Inertia Stack

 #### Mail Views

-You should move the published Jetstream mail views from `resources/views/vendor/jetstream/mail` to `resources/views/emails`, taking care to note the new directory name of `emails` instead of `mail`.
+You should move the published Access mail views from `resources/views/vendor/jetstream/mail` to `resources/views/emails`, taking care to note the new directory name of `emails` instead of `mail`.

 Next, clear your view cache: